-The numerical constraint block is very much like the comparison block, except that it does not have a way to check for equality.
-It allows you to impose, as a requirement, that a variable is constrainted to be greater than, greater than or equal to, less than, or less than or equal to another numerical value.
+The numerical constraint block allows you to impose, as a requirement, that a variable is constrained to be greater than, greater than or equal to, less than, or less than or equal to, equal to, or not equal to another numerical value.

 This block works on integers and real numbers.

 Taxation Without Representation

 To show how numerical constraints can be used, we will create a codebase to find out whether people are ever subject to taxation without representation.
 We will start with an ontology in which there are people, and a person has four attributes:

 - can vote, which is true or false

 - must pay tax, which is true or false

 - taxation without representation age, which is a number